awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshootconnectivitytords.md

 + aws:executeScript \- Evaluates security group rules\.
 + aws:executeScript \- Evaluates network ACLs\.
 + aws:executeScript \- Evaluates route tables\.
-+ aws:sleep \- Ends the automation execution\.
++ aws:sleep \- Ends the automation\.

 **Outputs**

-getRDSInstanceProperties\.DBInstanceIdentifier \- The DB instance used in the automation execution\.
+getRDSInstanceProperties\.DBInstanceIdentifier \- The DB instance used in the automation\.

 getRDSInstanceProperties\.DBInstanceStatus \- The current status of the DBInstance\.